 Rainbow valley hike in Fujairah Emirate is one of the must-do UAE trails.
 Also called Spectrum hike, it features unique multicolored terrain and small seasonal pools.
 Read on about how to hike Rainbow Valley and what to expect on this extraordinary trail in the UAE.

 Located 1.5 hours drive from downtown Dubai, in Wadi Ghub, Fujairah Emirate, the Rainbow Valley hiking trail quickly gained its popularity due to the unusual scenery.
 As the name suggests, there is some color game going on.
-Layered rocks are “painted” in gradients and hues of reds, greens, whites, browns, oranges and burgundies, resembling rainbow patterns.
+Layered rocks are “painted” in gradients and hues of reds, greens, whites, browns, oranges, and burgundies, resembling rainbow patterns.

 Spectrum hike has something to offer to all levels of hikers-from beginners to experts.
-In this post I share everything you need to know about Rainbow hike in the UAE: how to get there, how far are the colorful rocks located, sections according to difficulty levels and how to prepare for a safe hike.
+In this post I share everything you need to know about the Rainbow hike in the UAE: how to get there, how far are the colorful rocks located, sections according to difficulty levels, and how to prepare for a safe hike.

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep my blog running and grow by creating more awesome free content for you.